Susilo Sudarman: Name

 Since his childhood, his name was only the mononym Soesilo.
 When Soesilo became an ambassador in United States someone asked for Soesilo's surname, Soesilo replied that he didn't have one, but the questioner said that he should have surname and Soesilo then gave the name Soedarman which was the name of his father (Soedarman Wiryosoedarmo).
 On the next occasion, Soesilo was then called by the name Mr. Soedarman.

 Military career

-After graduating from High School in Yogyakarta, he then continued his education an Military Academy (MA), deviating from his grandfather's wish on becoming a doctor.
-At the Military Academy (MA) he was a classmates with Subroto (future Minister of Mines and Energy) and Sayidiman Suryohadiprojo (future Indonesian Ambassador to Japan).
+After graduating from High School in Yogyakarta, he then continued his education at the Indonesian Military Academy, deviating from his grandfather's wish on becoming a doctor.
+At the Military Academy he was a classmates with Subroto (future Minister of Mines and Energy) and Sayidiman Suryohadiprojo (future Indonesian Ambassador to Japan).
 Graduating from the academy, as one of its top graduates, he was obliged to become an instructor.
 He was tasked in student mobilization during the Indonesian Revolution, and with training students at the Middle and High school levels when Dutch troops reached Gombong, Kebumen.
 He served as Commander of the Regional Military Command (Pangkowilhan) of Sumatra and West Kalimantan from 1980 to 1985.